Off view

 Photo by Jerry L. Thompson

 Undulating, curling, and twisting, the paper-thin forms of One enact a gravity-defying dance in aluminum.
-The elaborate shapes, both delicate and dense, recall the Baroque art that impressed George Sugarman during his first travels in Europe.
-Later, reflecting on the period during which he made One, Sugarman noted, “All through the ’60s and ’70s I had no label.
+The sculpture’s elaborate shapes, both delicate and dense, recall the Baroque art that impressed George Sugarman during his travels in Europe.
+Reflecting on the period during which he made One, Sugarman noted, “All through the ’60s and ’70s I had no label.
 I wasn’t Pop.
 I wasn’t Minimal.
 And ‘Maximal’ was a word that wasn’t used.
 Yet I was a Maximalist.
-I wanted to put everything in my work, even the kitchen sink.”
+I wanted to put every-thing in my work, even the kitchen sink.”

-Inspired in part by the flat, unmodulated color used by Henri Matisse and Stuart Davis, Sugarman often painted his cut-out forms in bright colors.
-In One, a dark red infiltrates the lace-like white.
-“In my sculpture, the color is as important as form and space.
-It is used to articulate the sculpture as much as form articulates the sculpture in space.”
-Like many of his contemporaries, Sugarman also appreciated jazz, which taught him about rhythm, pacing, and form.
+Inspired in part by the flat, unmodulated color used by the modernist painters Henri Matisse and Stuart Davis, Sugarman often painted his cutout forms in bright colors.
+In One, a dark red permeates the lace-like white.
+“In my sculpture,” he noted, “the color is just as important as form and space.
+It is used to articulate the sculpture as much as form articulates the sculpture.”
+As with many of his contemporaries, Sugarman’s appreciation of jazz music shows up visually in the rhythm, pacing, and form of his sculptural work.